-The nine practice centers and monasteries listed below all practice in the Plum Village tradition and under the direct guidance of Venerable Thich Nhat Hanh.
+The eleven practice centers and monasteries listed below all practice in the Plum Village tradition and under the direct guidance of Venerable Thich Nhat Hanh.
 Our centers are open throughout the year, for short or long stays, to learn the art of mindful living.

 Nestled on 80 peaceful acres of woodland in the southern Catskill region about two hours northwest of New York City, Blue Cliff Monastery is home to a thriving community of over thirty monastic and lay practitioners who share the art of mindful living with thousands of adults and children every year.

 Blue Cliff is a place to quiet the mind, look deeply, and enjoy the wonders of life within and around us through the practices of sitting meditation, walking meditation, mindful eating, deep relaxation meditation, and sharing togetherness.

 We invite all who wish to cultivate peace and happiness in their lives to join us for a day of mindfulness or a mindfulness retreat.
 Visitors are welcome year-round.

 Blue Cliff was formerly a family-owned summer resort, in operation since 1939.
 Today, the various residences have been renovated and winterized, with plans underway to add wheelchair accessible rooms and new dining and common areas.
 The Great Togetherness Meditation Hall was added in 2008 and can accommodate up to 800 people for meditations and teachings.

 This 400-acre sanctuary rests peacefully in the chaparral mountains of southern California, surrounded and protected by oaks and the natural landscape.